-This award acknowledges teaching excellence and innovation at UBC’s Okanagan campus.
-The successful award winner(s) will be exemplary role models who have and will continue to have a significant impact on the culture of teaching and learning on the Okanagan campus, and beyond.
+This award acknowledges and celebrates teaching excellence and innovation at UBC’s Okanagan campus.
+The successful award recipient(s) will be exemplary role models who have and will continue to have a significant impact on the culture of teaching and learning on the Okanagan campus, and beyond.

 |Recognition of award recipients at Convocation||June|

 Awards consist of a cash prize of $2,000.00 each.
-In any one year, however, the adjudication committee may advise the Provost that only one award be given.
+In any one year, however, the adjudication committee may advise the Provost that fewer awards be given.
 A faculty member may win the award once only during the course of their career.

 A master plaque listing the names of award recipients will be displayed in a prominent place on campus.
-The recipients will be honoured formally at Convocation.
+The recipients will be recognized at the annual Teaching Awards Ceremony as well as honoured formally at Convocation.

-Faculty members, deans, unit heads, field supervisors, alumni and students will be invited to submit nominations.
+Faculty members, deans, department heads or directors, field supervisors, alumni and students will be invited to submit nominations.
 Faculty members may not apply for the award on their own behalf, although they may provide documentation in their own words as to why they feel they are deserving of the award.

 Unsuccessful nominations will be carried forward to the following year’s competition (one year only).
 Nominees will have the opportunity to update their nomination package to reflect their latest teaching endeavours towards meeting the criteria for the award.

-The Teaching Award Committee will be selected by the Okanagan Provost and Vice-President Academic or their designate, who will further select the members of the committee at their sole discretion.
+The Teaching Award Adjudication Committee will be selected by the Okanagan Provost and Vice-President, Academic or their designate, who will further select the members of the committee at their sole discretion.
 The committee may include past award recipients.

 - Nomination form